DionKill/ps4-linux-tutorial/docs/issues.md

 ::: details Can't find USB device
 If the installer can't find the USB device, you have two options:
 1. Try to disconnect everything, and connect the drive first.
 If that doesn't work, try to reboot but only with the drive connected, then connect a keyboard and a mouse.
+2. Don't use a USB hub for your drive!
+If the plug is too thick...
+Well, that's what she said!
+No seriously, try to get another drive.
-2. If that other method didn't work, you can try to scan for USB storage devices with `lsblk`.
+3. If that other method didn't work, you can try to scan for USB storage devices with `lsblk`.
 It should show all the storage devices.
 	- If it shows, but you can't install to it, it's probably because the drive (or adapter if you are using one) doesn't support UAS, which is required in newer kernels.
 In that case, you the Method 2 described.

 :::